truongpham1999/OOP-Design-parking-lot/README.md

 # OOP-Design-parking-lot
 Parking lots for vehicles to park in.
-Vehicles can be of different sizes, e.g. cars, limos, trucks, etc.
+Vehicles can be of different sizes, e.g. motorbikes, cars, limos, trucks, etc.